SovereignCloudStack/gx-credential-generator/README.md

 ## Status (2022-06-24)
-The current PoC code can discover OpenStack capabilities and produces an entry for the services in the service catalogue.
+The current PoC code can discover OpenStack capabilities and produces an entry for the services in the service catalogue, with name, (micro)versions, availability zones and extensions (where supported).

 For the compute service, there is a flavor list (yet without some of the details discoverable by SCS specs); for volumes, we list the types, for loadbalancers, we have a flavor list as well.